From: EPI Inc. Contact: tech@epi-eng.com

 VELOCITY

 Angular velocity is the measure of rotational distance something moves in a specified amount of time.
-It is typically expressed in units such as revolutions-per-minute (RPM) and degrees-per-second.
+It is typically expressed in units such as revolutions-per-minute (RPM) and degrees-per-second, which is:

-For many engineering calculations, it is necessary to express angular velocity in units of radians-per-second, rather than degrees-per-second or RPM.
-(The explanation of "why" requires more math than is appropriate here, but suffice it to say it is necessary in order to make the numbers work out right).
+For many engineering calculations, it is necessary to express angular units as radians instead of degrees, and angular velocity in units of radians-per-second, rather than degrees-per-second or revolutions per minute (RPM).
+The explanation of "why" requires more math than is appropriate here, but suffice it to say that it is necessary in order to make the numbers work out right.

 A radian is an angular measurement equal to approximately 57.3 degrees.
 It is defined as the angle formed by an arc on the circumference of a circle, the length of which is equal to the radius of that circle.
-Since the circumference of a circle is the radius times 2π, then obviously the value of a radian is defined as an angle of 360 / 2π, or 57.29578 degrees.
+Since the circumference of a circle is the radius times 2π, then obviously the value of a radian is the angle 360° divided by 2π, or 57.29578 degrees.

 ACCELERATION

-Acceleration is the measurement of how quickly the velocity of an object is changing.
+Acceleration is the measurement of how quickly the velocity of an object is changing, usually with respect to time.
 If you measure the velocity of an object at a particular time (Time1), then again at a subsequent time (Time2), then the average acceleration which the object has experienced will be:

 Acceleration = (Velocity2 - Velocity1) / (Time2-Time1)